aiida-vasp/aiida-vasp/doc/source/index.rst

 The plugin is only tested with VASP 5.4.4 and is compatible with Python>=3.5.

-.. warning: If you export any calculation done with the plugin the POTCAR file will be in the export file.
+.. warning:: If you export any calculation done with the plugin the POTCAR file will be in the export file.
 Please remember that this file is protected by license and make sure all your actions in this process does not void this license.
    We take no responsibility and making sure the license if obeyed at all times is a user responsibility.
 We are currently working on a solution where it is going to be possible to export data that does not contain the POTCAR file (but